edgecase963/Alvaro/README.md

 pip3 install alvaro
 ```

+### Important Note
+As of the creation of this README, installing the `requirements.txt` via pip is **not necessary**.
+The requirements file only contains `uvloop` which helps speed up Alvaro, but does not prevent it from working.
+Alvaro is designed to work out of the box with no extra installations or dependencies.

 This project is completely open source and anyone is free to use it.

 Alvaro comes with some built-in features to help make data transfer not just more reliable, but easier to manage and implement into your project.
 One of these is the ability to monitor an ongoing download.